TomWindels/tesserakt/testing/bench/sparql/README.md

 Commands:
-  query   Benchmark the performance when evaluating a specific query over a fixed dataset replay  Benchmark the performance when evaluating a specific query over a changing dataset
+  query   Benchmark the performance when evaluating a specific query over a fixed dataset replay  Benchmark the performance when evaluating a specific query over a changing dataset update  Benchmark the performance of a query over a dataset that is altered with a specific update between executions
 ```

 ### Query mode
-The `query` mode evaluates the performance of the enabled implementation(s) using a fixed (= constant) dataset, using the
+The `query` mode evaluates the performance of the specified endpoints using a fixed (= constant) dataset, using the
 queries that are passed in as additional arguments.
 Executing `sparql-bench query -h` results in the following help text:

 ```